oZelloX/QA-portfolio-/projects/facebook/manual/registration/accessibility/test_cases/validate_sign_up_using_only_keyboard.md

 **Test Steps:**

-1. Press the `Tab` key to move to the First Name field and enter a valid name
+1. Use `Tab` key to move to the First Name field and enter a valid name
-2. Continue using `Tab` to navigate and fill in all required fields
+2. Use `Tab` to navigate to the Surname field and enter a valid surname
+3. Use `Tab` to move to the date of birth fields
+4. Use `Arrow` keys and `Enter` or `Space` to select Day, Month, and Year
+5. Use `Tab` to navigate to the gender selection
-3. Use `Arrow` keys and `Space` to select gender option
+6. Use `Arrow` keys and `Space` to choose a gender option
+7. Use `Tab` to navigate to Mobile/Email and Password fields and enter valid values
-4. Navigate to the **Sign Up** button
+8. Use `Tab` to move to the **Sign Up** button
-5. Press `Enter` to attempt registration
+9. Press `Enter` to attempt registration

 ---